-The recipe calls for “Mexican melting cheese” (see the recipe note below) of which I could not find during my change-of-dinner-plans-on-whim grocery store trip, though I’m sure stores like Whole Foods or ethnic food marts definitely carry one of them.
+The recipe calls for “Mexican melting cheese” of which I could not find during my change-of-dinner-plans-on-whim grocery store trip, though I’m sure stores like Whole Foods or ethnic food marts definitely carry one of them.
 So in its place, I used a combination of sharp yellow cheddar and Monterey jack cheeses.

-If you’re still planning out a menu for Cinco de Mayo on Saturday, add this dip to it!!
+If you’re still planning out a menu for Cinco de Mayo this year, add this dip to it!!
 I beg you!